-The FY 2024-25 Proposed Trial Budget presented to City Council on March 19, 2024, included a General Fund (GF) one-time surplus of \$80 million.
-The City Manager's Proposed Trial Budget recommends the surplus be set-aside in reserve, due to projected future deficits in FY 2025-26 and FY 2026-27 as presented to the City Council at the Feb.
-27, 2024 Policy Meeting.
+The FY 2024-25 City Manager's Proposed Budget presented to City Council on May 7, 2024, included a General Fund (GF) one-time surplus of \$80 million.
+No changes have been made to the projected GF surplus or to the recommendation to set-aside the surplus in reserve.
+The set-aside is recommended due to projected future deficits in FY 2025-26 and FY 2026-27 as presented to the City Council at the Feb.
+27, 2024, Policy Meeting.
 The future deficits are due to the state's actions to reduce the tax base as discussed further in this report.
 To ensure the GF budget remains balanced and to preserve existing programs and services for residents, it is critical the surplus remain in the fund balance.

 In keeping with the important practice of engaging the community on the proposed budget, staff solicited feedback at 11 community budget hearings, via the FundPHX interactive budget tool, and received comments directly to the Budget and Research Department.
 The feedback from residents overall indicates support for the proposed budget and requests for more City services in a variety of areas.
 This report summarizes resident feedback and includes information on the City's efforts to address community input in Attachment A.